The Fairness of Credit Scoring Models: Measuring fairness

 \subsection{Framework and notations}

 We consider a bank using an algorithm to screen borrowing applications.
-The binary output label $Y$ takes values in $\mathcal{Y}=\left\{ 1,0\right\}$ where the value $1$ corresponds by convention to the favorable output.\footnote{The framework can be adapted to a continuous outcome $Y\in \mathcal{Y\subset } \mbox{ } \mathbb{R}$, for instance where $Y\in \left[ 0,1\right]$ denotes the loan interest rate.
-In this case, conditional probabilities $\Pr \left(\left.
-Y=1\right\vert X,D\right)$ are replaced by conditional expectation $\mathbb{E}\left( \left.
-Y=1\right\vert X,D\right) $.} In the context of credit scoring, examples of favorable outcome include loan-application approval, refinancing approval, and overdraft authorization, etc. For convenience, we will thereafter use the \textit{good type} ($Y=1$) vs. \textit{bad type} ($Y=0$) terminology.
-The vector $X$ denotes the non-protected features, which include borrower features (e.g., income, assets, debt-to-income ratio, age, occupation, banking and payment data) and contract terms (e.g. loan size, loan-to-value ratio).
-We denote by $D$ the \textit{discriminatory}, \textit{sensitive}, or \textit{protected} attribute (e.g. racial origin, gender, age, religion).
-In the following, we model the protected attribute as a binary variable, $D=\{0,1\}$, where the value $1$ refers to an applicant belonging to the protected group and $0$ an applicant belonging to the unprotected group.\footnote{This setup can be extended to a set of $q$ sensitive attributes $D_{1},\ldots ,D_{q}$, each of them representing a specific protected group (for instance where $D_{1}$ controls for gender, $D_{2}$ for age, and so on) or representing the different values of a categorical variable associated to a unique source of potential discrimination ($D_{1}$ for Asian-American borrowers, $D_{2}$ for African-American borrowers, etc.).}
+Each applicant is associated with a binary type $Y \in\{0,1\}$.
+By convention, the value $1$ represents the good type, which corresponds to a favorable outcome (e.g., loan-application approval, refinancing approval, overdraft authorization).
+The vector $X \in \mathcal{X} \subseteq \mathbb{R}^k $ denotes the non-protected features, which include borrower features (e.g., income, assets, debt-to-income ratio, age, occupation, banking and payment data) and contract terms (e.g. loan size, loan-to-value ratio).
+We denote by $D \in\{0,1\}$ the \textit{sensitive} or \textit{protected} attribute (e.g. racial origin, gender, age, religion), where the value $1$ refers to an applicant belonging to the protected group and $0$ an applicant belonging to the unprotected group.\footnote{This setup can be extended to a set of $q$ sensitive attributes $D_{1},\ldots ,D_{q}$, each of them representing a specific protected group (for instance where $D_{1}$ controls for gender, $D_{2}$ for age, and so on) or representing the different values of a multinomial variable ($D_{1}$ for Asian-American borrowers, $D_{2}$ for African-American borrowers, etc.).
+See \cite{Mitchell2021} for a general discussion on the advantages and limits to consider combinations of attributes.}